Configure VPN Connection on macOS (OpenVPN)

 Its use is mainly intended for outside the university.

-in case of a slow or unstable OpenVPN connection
+in case of a slow or unstable OpenVPN connection/websites cannot be accessed

 User experience has shown that you may experience speed or stability problems with OpenVPN if your Internet connection does not have a public IPv4 address but uses Dual-Stack Lite instead, which means multiple customers share a single IPv4 address.